olivernorred/olivernorreddotcom/public/blogposts/the-full-moon-and-international-trade-in-the-middle-east.md

 ## Oliver Norred, 30 March 2021

 On Sunday, after the hail stopped, the full moon made his grand entrance.
 I mistook him for a streetlamp.
-It was my first glimpse of the big guy all year, so I thanked my *lucky stars*.
+It was my first glimpse of the big guy all year, so I was thanking my *lucky stars*.

 The next day, the infamous container ship blocking the Suez Canal for six days finally budged.
 Why did it take tugboats six days to tug her out?
 Because only the full moon’s tides can buoy a ship so big&mdash;the same full moon who earned my gaze just hours prior!